Top |

 , images are already premultipliedx

-: VipsArrayInt, position of subimagesy
+: VipsArrayInt, array of (n

-: VipsArrayInt, position of subimages
+: VipsArrayInt, array of (n

 Composite an array of images together.